Make link pretty

 The following example copies the babase schema from the babase database to the babase_test database.
 The first database (babase) is the database to copy from, the second (babase_test) the database to copy into.

-- The ********* here would be the babase_admin password
+- The ********* here would be the password of YOURADMINNAME

 The next example copies the babase scheme from the babase_test database to the babase_database.
 The program will not copy into the babase database unless the -f (force) flag is given.